 - Role-based data access with dynamic scoping

-- Audit trails for all data access patterns
+- Audit trails for all data reads and writes

 4. Memory and Context Security

-Modern AI agent frameworks must include memory isolation and integrity verification—a key consideration when evaluating AI agents tools for your stack.
+Modern AI agent frameworks should support memory isolation and context review.
+This is a key consideration when evaluating AI agents tools for your stack.

 5. Tool and API Security